haokr/rust-learn/ChenTianRustCourse/6.ownership/move.md

 For more information on Rust's ownership system, take a look at the [References & Borrowing][references-and-borrowing] section of the Book.

 [references-and-borrowing]: https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html

+---

+The Rules of References

+Let’s recap what we’ve discussed about references:

+- At any given time, you can have either one mutable reference or any number of immutable   references.
+- References must always be valid.